-Looking after our skin and hair during summer
+Caring for our skin and hair in summer

-Our hair is affected by external aggressions during summer, such as the sun, salt water, chlorine from swimming pools and sand.
+Summer is a time of increased external aggressors to the hair.
+These include the sun, salt water, chlorine from swimming pools and sand.

 Salt water affects the static charge as well as the elastic properties of the hair, making it fragile, brittle, dry and dull.
 After swimming in the sea or in the pool it is necessary to rinse the hair with plenty of cold water, that will remove the remains of sand, chlorine or salt.
 As for the exposure of the hair to the sun, ultraviolet rays have a severe effect on the elastic properties of the hair.